Saint Lucy of Syracuse

 Traditional depiction of Saint Lucy of Syracuse, public domain.

-A vow that collided with her mother's plans
+A pilgrimage, a healing, and a vow that collided with her mother's plans

 Betrayed, and repeatedly spared